 The former director made contact with me on my birthday and made wise-cracks about my age and told me he would “get me” and repeated allegations.
 He was seen ‘private messaging’ prospective customers and posted defamatory comments on Facebook.
 He engaged with my social media manager and made admissions about running a disruption campaign and speaking with customers to inflame them in a campaign to destroy the business that was co-founded by himself and funded by me.
 Presumably as some sort of school-boy level revenge for not getting his own way, but now conveniently fuelled by the UM narrative he told me a few times earlier is “obviously crap”.

 I was approached by a man called Simon Smith who said he was “investigating” the company.
 He soon began making allegations while telling me it was a ‘fair investigation’.
-He refused to tell me who he represented or his actual credentials, though others I know in the media told me he presented himself as a cyber ‘scam’ expert and was probably pitching the story.
+He refused to tell me who he represented or his actual credentials, though others I know in the media told me he presented himself as a cyber ‘scam’ expert and was probably pitching the story to tabloid TV shows.

 In April 2018 Channel Nine ambushed me and made similar allegations.
 I contacted them and offered to show them documents to clarify the actual situation and to conduct a proper interview if they so desired, however they did not return my emails or calls.
 The show went to air a few weeks later (a week after the ABC aired a story about a breach of my privacy by a UM-affiliated doctor).

 The first lady interviewed was the aforementioned customer who had undertaken to ‘get me’ after reading the UM blogs, and the other man interviewed is allegedly involved with the aforementioned death threat.